elizabethdaly/pands-project/README.md

 ### Descriptive statistics of the full data set <a name="statsall"></a>

-The descriptive statistics of the full data set is as follows:
+The descriptive statistics of the full data set is as follows (all measurements in cm):

 Property |SepalLength | SepalWidth | PetalLength | PetalWidth
 ---------|------------|------------|-------------|-----------